Parisa-S/ANN-based-audio-reinforcement-for-computer-assisted-rote-learning/README.md

-# Building an estimation model for learners' performance
+# Building an estimation model of learners performance

 This repository contains the custom codes and tools develped to obtain the results reported in our article [1]: